NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Sun Sight.md

 **Bulk** 0; **Size** med
 **Usage** tattooed-on-the-body

 Placed under the eyes like rays of light, this tattoo burns away illusions with the unmerciful brilliance of the sun.
 You gain a +2 bonus to Perception checks that involve sight.
-If you're [[Conditions/Dazzled|Dazzled]], you receive a new save at the start of each of your turns to end your dazzled condition.
+If you're [[Dazzled|Dazzled]], you receive a new save at the start of each of your turns to end your dazzled condition.

 **Activate** `pf2:1` to `pf2:3` envision